 - Sidebar: Sidebar allows you quickly visualize and navigate results.

-- Hyperlinks and inline shortcuts: Fora supports most hyperlinks in dictionaries and features context-specific inline shortcuts.
+- Hyperlinks and inline shortcuts: Fora Dictionary supports most hyperlinks in dictionaries and features context-specific inline shortcuts.

 - Profiles: Fora Dictionary comes with a handy feature for power users.
 You can save and reuse complete dictionary arrangements as profiles.

 - Clipboard activation: If you need to lookup from other applications, for instance while reading something in the browser, you can copy the word to the clipboard while the application is running behind.
-Fora will pop up for lookup results.
+The app will pop up for lookup results.

 You can purchase a License Code in order to remove ads and 5-dicts limit permanently using the License Manager app.
 The license code is perpetual and valid for all versions of the app.
 PayPal orders are also accepted; it costs $5 and the code will be delivered instantly to your email (check junk/spam folder if necessary).